jcarswell/hris-integration/source/references/settings.rst

     | }

     :*Type*: dictionary
-:default_value: The inital value that will be set for the field
+:default_value: The initial value that will be set for the field
 :hidden: Encrypt the value in the database and render the value as a
     password field

     :*Type*: boolean
 :field_properties: In addition to the base field option there are some
-    extra properties avaliable depending on field type.
+    extra properties available depending on field type.
 All properties and field type are based off of the built in Django form fields.